telemed-duth/eclinpro/README.md

 The expected results include the CPs for the selected disease groups and the Electronic Database with the purpose to expand it nationally to other disease groups.
 We will also develop a national "best clinical practices" network and affiliation with relevant international centers of excellence.
 Finally, an innovative, sustainable, web-based service to facilitate collaborative efforts for application, assessment and updating of relevant CPs will be developed.

 ##PROJECT INFO
--Acronym: e-ClinPro
+* Acronym: e-ClinPro
--Research Area: Biological and Medical Sciences -Coordinating Institution: National and Kapodistrian University of Athens (UoA) -Scientific Coordinator: Skalkidis Yannis
+* Research Area: Biological and Medical Sciences
+* Coordinating Institution: National and Kapodistrian University of Athens (UoA)
+* Scientific Coordinator: Skalkidis Yannis
--Research Team 2 Leader: Gennatas Konstadinos -Research Team 3 Leader: Pallikarakis Nicolas
+* Research Team 2 Leader: Gennatas Konstadinos
+* Research Team 3 Leader: Pallikarakis Nicolas

 ##Preview
 [e-ClinPro Application](http://ecp.nporto.eu)